oracle/weblogic-kubernetes-operator/site/domains.md

    $ kubectl create namespace domain-namespace-1
    ```

    Replace `domain-namespace-1` with name you want to use.
-The name must follow standard Kubernetes naming conventions, for example, lower case,
+The name must follow standard Kubernetes naming conventions, that is, lower case,
    numbers and hyphens.

 1. Create a Kubernetes secret containing the Administration Server boot credentials.
 You can do this manually or using